 More than 33% of the Non-Executive Directors on our PLC board are female.
 We continuously work on ways to improve diversity and inclusions at a firm and industry level.

 These policies formally outline the integration of Environmental, Social & Governance factors at River and Mercantile Group and its impact to client outcomes.
 They show our position on ESG to stakeholders, guide fund managers and investment teams on how to handle ESG issues and demonstrate our overall responsible investment approach.

 Training & Support

-In this training workshop for investee companies, R&M's Head of ESG, Roger Lewis, provides background and comprehension necessary to enable companies to commence reporting Greenhouse Protocol Scope 1 and 2 emmissions.
+In this training workshop for investee companies we provide background and comprehension necessary to enable companies to commence reporting Greenhouse Protocol Scope 1 and 2 emmissions.

 Please note that this video is hosted by BrightTALK and requires individual user registration to view.